 - I served on the district’s Math Curriculum Committee, Science Curriculum Committee, STEM (Science, Technology, Engineering, and Mathematics) Committee, and Assessment Revision Committee.

-- Over the span of two years, I led the planning and creation process for the Common Core Mathematics professional development across the elementary level.
+- Over the span of two years, I led the planning and creation process for the Common Core Mathematics professional learning across the elementary level.

-- I consistently led professional development related to technology integration, inquiry-based learning, project-based learning, and higher-order thinking.
+- I consistently led professional learning related to technology integration, project based learning, inquiry-based learning, and higher-order thinking.

 - I introduced The Daily 5 (a book/structure for balanced literacy) to educators in the district and supported its implementation across the elementary level.

-- I collaborated with my building principal and Instructional Support Teacher (IST) to adapt the Edcamp model for our building-based professional development.
+- I collaborated with my building principal and Instructional Support Teacher (IST) to adapt the Edcamp model for our building-based professional learning.

 - In the district, I was at the forefront of being “connected” and leveraging social media (especially Twitter) for educational purposes.
 I took the initiative in working with others to get them connected.

 - I served as the Fourth Grade Team Leader for all of the district’s fourth grade teachers from 2013-2014.
 I was my school’s Head Teacher from 2010-2011.

 - In the summer of 2011 I became an Apple Distinguished Educator, and in the spring of 2012 I became a Google Certified Innovator.